noir-lang/noir/yarn-project/archiver/README.md

 2. `ContractDeployment` event emitted on ContractDeploymentEmitter contract,
 3. `MessageAdded` event emitted on Inbox contract,

-The interfaces defining how the data can be consumed from the archiver are `L2BlockSource`, `NoirLogsSource` and `ContractDataSource`.
+The interfaces defining how the data can be consumed from the archiver are `L2BlockSource`, `L2LogsSource` and `ContractDataSource`.

 ## Usage